robertdebock/learn-terraform/BASIC/create-an-account.md

 You may use any account, but we'll experiment quite a bit, so have a separate account ensures you will not mix up production workloads with experiments.

+You will need:

+- A phone number.
+- A credit card.
+- A GitHub account.

 ## Assignment